adamsoliman/adamsoliman.github.io/_pages/about.md

 I am a Ph.D. candidate at Duke University with research interests in public, crime, urban, and health economics.
 I am particularly interested in the causes and consequences of drug epidemics and discretion in the criminal justice system.

 I am on the job market for the 2022-2023 academic year.
-My job market paper, "Disrupting Drug Markets: The Effects of Crackdowns on Rogue Opioid Suppliers," examines the direct and spillover effects of Drug Enforcement Administration (DEA) crackdowns on rogue doctors operating in the prescription opioid market.
+My job market paper, "Disrupting Drug Markets: The Effects of Crackdowns on Rogue Opioid Suppliers," examines the direct and spillover effects of supply-side enforcement within the prescription opioid market.

 Before starting graduate school, I taught math and economics in Dubai and took a year off to [travel](https://twitter.com/adamksoliman/status/1402014895214776331?s=20&t=kWelDx7GIkrv42lqRBRhfQ).